Purree/get-an-inn-by-passport/README.md

 Open the folder in the console, write this in it:<br/>
 `py main.py`

+Or start "main.exe" - compiled by pyinstaller code.

 Select document with peoples data what looks like <br/>
 `surname|name|patronymic(Optional)|year-month-day|passport`<br/>
 and pick output folder.
 After that press "Начать".
 Code will send requests